+The nighttime cirrus cloud test for nonsolar-illuminated data makes a cloud decision by comparing the AVHRR MWIR channel 3b value to that of TIR1 channel 4.
+If the 3.7- $\mu$ m value is greater than the 10.8- $\mu$ m value by an amount defined by a cloud detection threshold then the pixel is classified as cloud-filled.
 In mid latitudes and the tropics, empirical study has found in regions of high humidity that this test can over-analyze cloud.
-It is conjectured that large amounts of water vapor near the surface preferentially attenuate the 10.8-μm signal by several Kelvins, thereby decreasing the strength of the thin-cirrus signal.
-However in polar regions the atmosphere is generally quite dry.
-There has been no evidence to date that suggests the thin-cirrus cloud detection results are being adversely influenced by high amounts of water vapor.
-Hence, unlike the CDFS midlatitude and tropical algorithms, there is no adjustment of the polar thresholds or channels that are dependent on water-vapor amounts.
+It is conjectured that large amounts of water vapor near the surface preferentially attenuate the 10.8-um signal by several Kelvins, thereby decreasing the strength of the thin-cirrus signal.
+However in Polar Regions the atmosphere is relatively dry.
+We have so-far found no evidence that suggests the thin-cirrus cloud detection results are being adversely influenced by high amounts of water vapor.
+Hence, unlike mid-latitude and tropical algorithms, there is no adjustment of the polar thresholds or channels that are dependent on water-vapor amounts.

-Sometimes the positive nighttime MWIR-TIR signal is observed falsely over the extremely cold polar ice caps because sensor noise is so high in the MWIR band.
-This test has a check to isolate its use inside regions of extreme radiational cooling wherein background snow and ice temperatures drop to values at and even lower than any atmospheric troposphere temperatures.
+Sometimes positive nighttime MWIR-TIR signals are observed falsely over the extremely cold polar ice caps because sensor noise is so high in the MWIR band.
+This test has a check to isolate its use inside regions of extreme radiational cooling snow wherein background and ice temperatures drop to values at and even lower than any atmospheric troposphere temperatures.
 Locations where this effect is most dramatic are the mountainous regions where little or none of the surface-radiated energy is trapped by the altitude-thin atmosphere before it reaches space.
 Targeted locations include the Greenland snowcap and the interior mountain ranges of Antarctica.
-Figure 4 shows terrain heights at each pole.
+Figure 4Figure shows terrain heights at each pole.
 The nighttime thin cirrus test is not applied over high-terrain regions, as defined by the polar-threshold terrain height value.